Marta and Renata, Legal team

 When you’re wrapping up your email, think about how you can add warmth and brand authenticity to your sign-off.

-For example, blogger Derek Murphy shares a reel of photos in his signature to make a positive impression with his subscribers.
+For example, check out the example author email we created below, where the author shares a reel of photos in his signature to better connect with his subscribers.

 Pro tip: He also embedded social media icons, which is a great way to involve his subscribers on other channels as well!
 Combining the forces of social media and email is a great way to grow your email list even further.